 Solid and engineered wood-floor (laminate and vinyl flooring) is not good for the basement floor with damp conditions and high humidity.
 They both warp, buckle, or even de-laminate when they absorb moisture.

-Carpets are available in different quality ranging from heavy-duty to less durable.
+The Carpet flooring is available in different quality ranging from heavy-duty to less durable.
 Carpets are good for basement flooring with the exception of flooding and high water moisture.
 If your basement is dry, carpet can give you reliable service for decades.
 Select one of the best area rugs for your basement.

-Ceramic or Porcelain Tile Flooring
+Ceramic / Porcelain Tile Flooring

 Currently, the waterproof laminate is good for your basement since it does not swell.
 It does also have good sound absorption qualities.
 Engineered wood and laminate made of moisture resistance core works well for the below-grade floor.

-However, its the coldest has poor sound absorption and require intensive cleaning.
-What is the best flooring to put over concrete?
-Many homeowners do put area rugs, tiles, or rubber on top of it to overcome the concrete drawbacks.
+However, its the coldest, has poor sound absorption and requires intensive cleaning.
+Whats more, the home owners have devised a way to put area rugs, tiles, or rubber on top of it to overcome the concrete drawbacks.

 Things to Consider When Selecting Basement Flooring

 - Is my basement prone to flooding?
 This will definitely give an idea of what to look for.
 Waterproof or water-resistant flooring or even one that is easily replaceable without digging deep into your pocket would be ideal.